 - Set the message for the reporting cycle and stick with it.
 Projects should be like well-honed political campaigns by practicing message discipline.
 Message discipline ensures consistent communication of status to all stakeholders.

-Too often, the project team does not exercise message discipline and stakeholders receive different messages from their participants on the project team.
+The project team often does not exercise message discipline, and stakeholders receive different messages from their participants on the project team.
 This can become a source of conflict.
 For example, the business stakeholder may receive the message that testing is going terribly, while the technology stakeholder may be told that it is fine.

 However, if there is a significant event (e.g., the lead developer quits, or a significant outstanding issue has been resolved), communicate the update to all of the stakeholders in unison.